JonethDee/JonethDee/README.md

 - 👋 Hi, I’m @JonethDee
-- 👀 I’m interested in computer science
+- 👀 I’m interested in Computer Science, Programming
 - 🌱 I’m currently learning Java programming Language
-- 📫 How to reach me ...
+- 📫 How to reach me JonethDamdee@gmail.com

 <!---
 JonethDee/JonethDee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.